 To commemorate the occasion, a tea party was organized by Her Royal Highness the Princess Liliʻuokalani and Her Royal Highness the Princess Likelike.
 The Royal Hawaiian Military Band played music and military companies marched in the palace square.
 An immense crowd gathered to see and enjoy the brightly lit palace that night.

 Shortly after this event, David Bowers Smith, a North Carolinian businessman living in Hawaiʻi, persuaded Kalākaua to install an electrical system on the palace grounds.
 The plant consisted of a small steam engine and a dynamo for incandescent lamps.
 On November 16, 1886 – Kalākaua’s birthday – ʻIolani Palace became the world’s first royal residence to be lit by electricity.

-The government began exploring ways to establish its own power plant to light the streets of Honolulu.
-A decision was made to use the energy of flowing water to drive the turbines of a power plant built in Nuʻuanu Valley.
+With the palace lit, the government began exploring ways to establish its own power plant to light the streets of Honolulu.
+A decision was made to use the energy of flowing water to drive the turbines of a power plant built in Nu‘uanu Valley.

-Water was taken in a pipeline running past Kaniakapūpū, then fed a hydroelectric plant in an area known as “Reservoir #1,” just above Oʻahu County Club.
-Power lines were strung on the existing Mutual Telephone Co poles in the area, down to downtown Honolulu.
+Water was taken in a pipeline running past Kaniakapūpū, then fed a hydroelectric plant in an area known as “Reservoir #1,” near Oʻahu County Club.
+Power lines were strung on the existing Mutual Telephone Co. poles in the area, down to downtown Honolulu.

 On Friday, March 23, 1888, Princess Kaʻiulani, the king’s niece, threw the switch that illuminated the town’s streets for the first time – the first of Honolulu City Lights.